Airtasker Disco Page Research

 Creating the Research Plan

-I created this plan in collaboration with our Disco PM, aligning with business goals:
+I created this plan in collaboration with our Disco PM, with the key objectives:

-• How can we improve the “top of funnel” experience for customers?
+Improving the “top of funnel” experience for customers.

-• What are customers expectations and goals when visiting this page?
+Finding out customers expectations and goals when visiting the disco page.

 Methodology: